Modern Arabic Language and Culture (Minor, Cert)

 Native speakers or applicants with advanced language skills are not eligible for admission.

 None.
 You must meet Concordia’s minimum admission requirements.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

 We consider complete applications year round and we give priority to applicants who apply by official deadlines.
-Late applications will be considered if places are still availablefor the fall term only.
+Late applications will be considered if places are still available for the fall term only.

 Concordia International, in collaboration with the various faculties and the School of Graduate Studies, administers student exchange and internships with Concordia's partner universities and other institutions of higher learning around the world.
 This exchange enhances relationships between the people and cultures of different countries and promotes international education.

 Participating students remain registered at Concordia University and spend from one term to one academic year taking courses, doing research, or participating in an internship program.
-For complete details, please see section 16.1.7 of the Undergraduate Calendar.
+For complete details, please see the Undergraduate Calendar.

 Exchange programs can take several forms, including:

 - Arabic for Business

 - The Culture and Civilization of the Arab World